thomaswalden/thomaswalden.github.io/aboutme.md

  - [Murdoch University Women in STEM](https://www.murdoch.edu.au/news/articles/exceptional-research-by-women-in-stem-showcased) - Committee Member (2021)

 ### Research Positions
+**Data Analyst** - 2021 to 2022 - Animal Production and Environmental Science – Murdoch University.
+ - Within this position, my primary role was to develop R scripts that would handle large data sets, run analyses, and produce reports.
+I was also responsible for teaching R script development to the PhD students within this research team.
-**Research Assistant** - 2019 to 2022 - Centre for Health Aging - Murdoch University
+**Research Assistant** - 2019 to 2022 - Centre for Health Aging - Murdoch University.
  - Within this position, my prominent roles included developing research projects, submitting human ethics applications, applying for grant funding, and constructing manuscripts for publication.
 Day to day, I was involved in running training sessions, corresponding with participants, and recording and managing data.

-**Data Analyst** - 2021 to 2022 - Animal Production and Environmental Science – Murdoch University.
- - Within this position, my primary role was to develop R scripts that would handle large data sets, run analyses, and produce reports for individuals within the research group and farmers that provided animals for the research.
-I was also responsible for teaching R script development to the other PhD students within this research team.

 ### Funding Received
  - Australian Government Research Training Program Scheme